Legislative Process

 Federal Legislation

 CSAC tracks federal issues of interest to California’s counties.
-CSAC’s Justin Garrett serves as the Legislative Representative & Federal Affairs Manager, and counties retain Paragon Government Relations in Washington, D.C. to monitor developments at the national level.
+CSAC’s Justin Garrett serves as the Legislative Advocate & Federal Affairs Manager, and counties retain Paragon Government Relations in Washington, D.C. to monitor developments at the national level.

 Paragon Government Relations (202) 898-1444